 You can use your education savings to pay for college costs at any eligible institution, including over 6,000 U.S. colleges and universities and over 400 international schools.
 For example, you can be a New York resident, invest in a Virginia plan, and send your student to college in North Carolina.

-Once you’re ready to start taking withdrawals from a 529 plan, most plans allow you to distribute the payments directly to the account holder, the beneficiary, or the school.
+Most plans allow you to distribute the payments directly to the account holder, the beneficiary, or the school.
 Some plans may allow you to pay directly from your 529 accounts to another third party, such as a landlord.

-Remember, you must check with your plan to learn more about how to take distributions from your account.
+Remember to check with your plan to learn more about how to take distributions from your account.
 Depending on your circumstances, you may need to report contributions to or withdrawals from your 529 plan on your annual tax returns.

 The funds in a 529 plan are yours, and you can always withdraw them for any purpose.
 However, the earnings portion of a non-qualified distribution will be subject to ordinary income taxes and a 10% tax penalty, though there are exceptions.